ropnop/blog.ropnop.com/content/post/2020/proxyingclis.md

 There it is!
 It makes a simple REST call to `/rest/api/latest/serverinfo`.
 Yes, this is publicly documented and I could have figured it out by RTFM but that's not as fun :)

 # Example 3 - Proxying Python Requests
 Moving along, this next example will focus on Python CLIs.
-Lately I've been using this alot as I've doing quite a bit of Azure automation at work and wanted to peak under the hood of the official `az` CLI.
+Lately I've been using this a lot as I've doing quite a bit of Azure automation at work and wanted to peak under the hood of the official `az` CLI.
 In this example though, I've already installed the Azure CLI using homebrew (`brew install azurecli`) and done an `az login`.

 I can view my available resource groups with:
 ```bash